NativeScript/docs-v8/releasing.md

 ### App name

 This is the display name for your app.
 It is purely cosmetic but highly important.
 For example, it appears under the app icon.
 The value can be set via the `App_Resources/Android/src/main/res/values/strings.xml` file.
-Creating your own `strings.xml` will require population of the `app_name` and `title_activity_kimera` attributes explictly, like so:
+Creating your own `strings.xml` will require population of the `app_name` and `title_activity_kimera` attributes explicitly, like so:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>